mattia6690/MonalisR/README.md

 [![Build Status](https://travis-ci.org/mattia6690/MonalisR.svg?branch=master)](https://travis-ci.org/mattia6690/MonalisR)
 [![CRAN](http://www.r-pkg.org/badges/version/MonalisR)](https://cran.r-project.org/package=MonalisR)
 [![Lifecycle:stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://www.tidyverse.org/lifecycle/#stable)
-## An R-package for handling open Databases for South Tyrol
+## Handling open Databases in South Tyrol

-This R-Package aims at accessing multiple open databases for the environmental parameters in the Autonomous Province of South Tyrol.
-The databases are all openly accessible via central APIs and structured storage.
-This makes them addressable and accessible via R. For all the databases core functionalities were implemented simplifying
+This R-Package is designed to interact with open environmental databases in the Autonomous Province of South Tyrol in Italy.
+Our mission is to use exposed APIs in order to etrieve a multitude of environmental variables.
+This approach guarantees a steady and reproducible access to a wide variety of data potentially interesting for diverse scientific research.For each database core functionalities were implemented aiming at simplifying:

 * data access and exploration
-* spatial and data plots of locations (or stations) of interest
-* download and storage of the desired data set(s)<br>
+* download and storage of the desired data set(s)
+* spatial plotting of the data <br>

-For each database the respective functions are divided according to the three tasks.
+For each database the respective functions are divided according to these three tasks.
 Following that, the naming conventions utilize the prefixes *get*, *plot* and *download*.

-Additionally the repository contains a */Demo* folder with exemplary codes showing the basic functionalities of the MonalisR package.

 ### Databases